 Texas public schools face many daily challenges to functioning smoothly.
-Out of necessity, key players at districts wear many hats.
+Out of necessity, key players at school districts and other educational entities wear many hats.
 A single employee may play the role of a teacher, coach, and driver.
-Even senior level administration doesn’t get a pass on this one.
-Regardless of how you delegate responsibility at your campus, one key factor to understand is that these staff members are primed for distraction.
-And if these employees are behind the wheel…That could be deadly.
+One key factor to understand is that these staff members are primed for distraction—and driving while distracted can be deadly.

-April is Distracted Driving Awareness Month.
-This offers the opportunity to pause and practice behaviors to combat distracted driving.
-Drivers should be prepared for their drive the same way they should be prepared for their work day.
-Because staff often wear multiple hats at work and in their personal lives, when they enter the car they should stop, take a deep breath, and clear their heads.
+April is Distracted Driving Awareness Month, which offers the opportunity to pause and practice behaviors to combat distracted driving.
+Drivers should prepare for their drive the same way they should prepare for their workday.
+Regardless of what’s going on at work, when staff members enter a car, they should stop, take a deep breath, and clear their heads before driving.

 This simple checklist can ensure a safer start:

-- Make all mirror, seat, radio, and belt adjustments before putting the vehicle in motion
+- Make all adjustments—including mirror, seat, radio, and seat belts—before putting the vehicle in motion.

-- Check devices, wrap up messages, and switch the phone to driving mode to remove the urge to stay connected
+- Check devices, wrap up messages, and switch to driving mode to remove the urge to stay connected.

-There are three types of distractions behind the wheel.
+There are three types of distractions behind the wheel, including:

-- Visual distractions occur when a driver looks at anything other than the road ahead.
-Think of the bus driver or coach who has 30-plus students in tow.
-This driver is also supervising activities while transporting students and that puts them into a higher risk category.
+- Visual distractions, which occur when a driver looks at anything other than the road ahead.
+Think of a bus driver or coach who has 30 students in tow and is supervising activities on board.

-- Manual distractions happen when the driver takes one or both hands off the wheel for any reason.
-Think of the simple act of changing a radio station or reaching for a bag while still trying to manage the wheel.
+- Manual distractions, which happen when the driver takes one or both hands off the wheel for any reason.
+Examples include changing a radio station or reaching for a bag while still trying to manage the wheel.

-- Cognitive distractions, or mental distractions, occur when a driver's mind isn't focused on driving.
-Everyone has experienced a time when they went into autopilot and can’t recall their driving experience after arriving to their destination.
+- Cognitive or mental distractions, which occur when a driver's mind isn't focused on driving.
+Everyone has experienced a time when they went into autopilot and can’t recall their driving experience after arriving at their destination.
 That was a mentally distracted drive.

-Strong policies helps support good practice.
-All district authorized drivers should be asked to acknowledge and sign a pledge of distraction-free policy guidelines.
-These guidelines should clearly state expectations of the district drivers while on school business.
-It should also outline the resulting ramifications if disregarded.
+Strong policies help support good practice.
+All authorized drivers should be asked to acknowledge and sign a pledge of distraction-free driving guidelines.
+These guidelines should clearly state the expectations of drivers while on school business.
+It should also outline the consequences if policies are not followed.

 Set aside time to conduct staff safety meetings, driver observations, and training sessions.
-Written policies need to be reinforced by educating staff to avoid the risks of distracted driving and raising awareness of the responsibilities of having driving listed as a task in their job descriptions.
-According to the U.S. Department of Labor, Bureau of Labor Statistics, collisions are the number one cause of work-related deaths for this work group.
-The Fund offers webinars, hourly training sessions, and multi-member training events to assist you in your efforts to implement safe work practices and creating a safer working environment.
-Contact your Risk Solutions Consultant for more information.
+Written policies need to be reinforced by educating staff to avoid the risks of distracted driving and to raise awareness of the responsibilities of having driving listed as a job duty.
+According to the U.S. Department of Labor, Bureau of Labor Statistics, collisions are the number one cause of work-related deaths for this workgroup.
+The Fund offers resources, webinars, and training sessions to assist you in your efforts to implement safe work practices and create a safer working environment.
+Contact your risk solutions consultant for more information.